-Patterson’s serves a full dinner menu until 11pm all nights, which makes it a rarity on the Mendocino coast (where the vast majority of restaurants are done serving by 9pm).
+Patterson’s serves a full dinner menu until 11pm every night, which makes it a rarity on the Mendocino coast (where the vast majority of restaurants are done serving by 9pm).
 The food is great pub food, with burgers, salads (nine salads in a pub!), chicken strips, and more.
 Definitely check out the specials on the board before you sit down – the crab melt is a sure crowd-pleaser, as is the German plate of sausage, sauerkraut, applesauce, and potato pancake.
-Off of the normal menu the nachos are a perennial favorite (and a healthy serving size), and the Kobe-style burger is a great, down-to-earth burger.
+From the regular menu the nachos are a perennial favorite (and a healthy serving size), and the Kobe-style burger is a great, down-to-earth burger.

 On the weekends Patterson’s does a brunch from 10am to 2pm, with omelettes, waffles, huevos, chicken fried steak, and other staples – but the real highlight is their award-winning Bloody Mary.

 There are multiple televisions in the pub, and most major sporting events will be on at all times.
 Be aware, this is a popular hangout for both locals and tourists, and on weekend nights or during major sporting events, you may be hard-pressed to find a table (or even standing room).